 Sometimes reluctant kids just need a nudge to get writing.
 These seasonal journals have pre-filled ideas so they can get started right away and not say, “I don’t know what to write about!”

-These seasonal journals cover the three important writing genres: narrative, opinion, and how-to writing.
+These seasonal journals for 1st grade cover the three important writing genres: narrative, opinion, and how-to writing.
 I’ve included two different types of paper so you can choose what works best for your kids!

 You can find A Year of Journals in the Lucky Store!